Team up with exuberant sled dogs on this exhilarating dogsledding and cross-country skiing expedition in the remote wilderness of northern Minnesota.

 Find reserves of tenacity and compassion.
 Outward Bound courses are designed to expand and stretch your limits so that every expedition is a true accomplishment and a memorable journey.

-Boundary Waters Canoe Area Wilderness, Minnesota Established in 1978, the Boundary Waters Canoe Area Wilderness is a labyrinth of lakes and rock that has been specifically protected as a true American Wilderness.
+Established in 1978, the Boundary Waters Canoe Area Wilderness is a labyrinth of lakes and rock that has been specifically protected as a true American Wilderness.
 No roads, power lines or motorized craft may enter its borders.
 Therefore, the Boundary Waters Wilderness has changed little since its unveiling when the glaciers melted 10,000 years ago.

 In the winter, the Boundary Waters transforms into an even more severe and remote wilderness.
-While more difficult, winter enthusiasts travel over frozen lakes and rivers by dogsled, cross-country ski and snowshoe.
+While more challenging, winter enthusiasts travel over frozen lakes and rivers by dogsled, cross-country ski and snowshoe.
 Winter in the Boundary Waters is mesmerizing, peaceful and exhilarating.
 It is a place of spectacular extremes, trackless snow, bracing cold air, glowing warm embers and powerful silence.
 These regions are the ancestral lands of the Anishinabewaki ᐊᓂᔑᓈᐯᐗᑭ and Očeti Šakówiŋ (Sioux) nations.

 Course Stories